 The MRT or Mass Rapid Transit is the rail system used throughout the main island.
 It is the most efficient way to travel and costs about $1 US dollar per ride.
 You can also buy a pass for $7 US dollars, which saves you 30% for every ticket used.
 It also has a $5 US dollar refundable deposit, which can be claimed upon your exit from Singapore.

-For people who are traveling around Bangkok to see all the tourist spots, this is the best pass to purchase.
-But if you are walking a lot or not sight-seeing, the cost may not be worth buying a few single tickets.
+For people who are traveling around Singapore to see all the tourist spots, this is the best pass to purchase.
+If you are walking a lot or not sight-seeing, the cost may not be worth buying a few single tickets.

 Taxis are also available and can be affordable.
 Uber is not in Singapore, but they have a similar app called Grab.
 The price for most taxis or the Grab app is about $0.16 US cents per minute.

-Other ways to get to the islands may be to hire boats for find tours, which can be more expensive.
+Other ways to get to the islands may be to hire boats to find tours, which can be more expensive.
 Tours will be more costly and could be up to $100 US dollars if they have a full itinerary.
 Short boat rides would likely be $30 US dollars or less.

 Top Places to Visit in Singapore

-Due to Singapore being one large cities, you don’t have the option to hop from one city to the other like other destinations.
+Due to Singapore being one large city, you don’t have the option to hop from one city to the other like other destinations.
 So, instead of reviewing cities, we will give a brief overview of the best sights, attractions, and points of interest in Singapore.

-Marina Bay is a popular area within Thailand, which houses the infamous Marina Bay Sands resort and sky park, Gardens by the Bay, Merlion, Singapore Flyer, and a host of other attractions.
+Marina Bay is a popular area within Singapore, which houses the infamous Marina Bay Sands resort and sky park, Gardens by the Bay, Merlion, Singapore Flyer, and a host of other attractions.
 While many attractions have made it onto our list, the area is central to Singapore and is featured in many pictures of the skyline.

 A huge resort location in itself, Sentosa Island is just off of the mainland’s southern coast.
 The island has become hugely popular for its beaches, views of Indonesia, food stalls, suspensions bridge, and boardwalk.
 You can reach the island by cable car, road, or walking.

 Though small in size, the Civic District is the heart of Singapore and where you can explore the past and remember those who have passed.
 With huge significance to Singapore, the Civic District a top tourist destination.

 Clarke Quay is a historic location on the riverside in Singapore, which has now become known for the nightlife.
-The quay at night is lit up with neon lights and you can get out on the water with a boat tour.
+The quay at night is lit up with neon lights, and you can get out on the water with a boat tour.
 With plenty of bars and clubs, you can dance the night away in Singapore’s top party district.

-Singapore is known for their amazing zoo, which has many animals roaming freely in an enclosure.
+Singapore is known for its amazing zoo, which has many animals roaming freely in an enclosure.
 Guests can get up close and personal with some animals and take a walk through 11 different zones.
 With a fully immersive experience, the zoo is a top attraction for families.